(idarucizumab) injection, for intravenous use

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Three clinical trials in healthy volunteers have been completed, in which 224 subjects were treated with idarucizumab.
+In three healthy volunteer clinical trials, 224 subjects were treated with idarucizumab.
 In these trials during the treatment period the overall frequency of adverse events was similar between idarucizumab-treated subjects (55/224, 25%) and placebo-treated subjects (26/105, 25%).
-Among those subjects treated with idarucizumab, adverse reactions reported in greater than or equal to 5% of subjects was headache (12/224, 5%).
+Among those subjects treated with idarucizumab, adverse reactions reported in ≥5% of subjects was headache (12/224, 5%).

-In the interim analysis of the RE-VERSE AD trial, 5 of 123 patients reported thrombotic events, 1 patient 2 days after treatment with idarucizumab and 4 patients 7 days or more after treatment with idarucizumab.
-None of these patients were on antithrombotic therapy at the time of the event, and in each of these cases, the thrombotic event could be attributed to the underlying medical condition of the patient [see WARNINGS AND PRECAUTIONS].
+In the RE-VERSE AD trial, 33 of 503 patients reported thrombotic events, 11 patients within 5 days after treatment with idarucizumab and 22 patients 6 days or more after treatment with idarucizumab.
+Most of these patients were not on antithrombotic therapy at the time of the event, and in each of these cases, the thrombotic event could be attributed to the underlying medical condition of the patient [see WARNINGS AND PRECAUTIONS].

 The epitope specificity of antibodies to idarucizumab was characterized using probe molecules.
-For pre-existing antibodies, 97% (35/36) had specificity for the C-terminus, a region of idarucizumab to which dabigatran does not bind.
-For treatment emergent possibly persisting antibodies, 56% (5/9) had specificity for the C-terminus, 22% (2/9) had specificity for the variable region, 11% (1/9) had mixed specificity and 11% (1/9) was indeterminate.
+For pre-existing antibodies in patients, 95% (18/19) had specificity for the C-terminus, a region of idarucizumab to which dabigatran does not bind.
+For treatment emergent antibodies in patients, 67% (6/9) had specificity for the C-terminus, 22% (2/9) had specificity for the variable region, and 11% (1/9) had mixed specificity.

 Patients being treated with dabigatran therapy have underlying disease states that predispose them to thromboembolic events.
 Reversing dabigatran therapy exposes patients to the thrombotic risk of their underlying disease.
 To reduce this risk, resumption of anticoagulant therapy should be considered as soon as medically appropriate [see DOSAGE AND ADMINISTRATION].